unixpickle/graphalicious/docs/CONTENT_VIEW.md

  * *int* totalWidth() - get the current total width of the *ContentView*.
  * *DOMElement* element() - get the visual DOM element for the view
- * *void* draw(viewportX, viewportWidth, height) - draw the content (or a subset of it).
-If viewportWidth is greater than the total width, then viewportX should be 0 and the *ContentView* will be "stretched".
+ * *void* draw(viewportX, viewportWidth, height, barShowingHeight) - draw a portion of the content to fit inside a viewport.
+If viewport width is greater than the total width, then viewportX must be 0 and the *ContentView* will be "stretched".
+ * *void* setAnimate(flag) - enable or disable animations.

 # Events